-I’m a professional hill walking guide with over 20 years experience exploring the Scottish hills and my friendly supportive approach can help you make the most of your time in the hills whatever your experience or ability.
-I specialise in guiding individuals and small groups all over the Scottish Highlands and Islands so can tailor a trip to suit you whether you want to go for your first hill walk or climb Ben Nevis, learn some winter skills, refresh your navigation skills or go backpacking through the Cairngorms then get in touch!
+I’m a professional hill walking guide with over 20 years experience exploring the Scottish hills.
+My friendly supportive approach will help you make the most of your time in the hills whatever your experience or ability.
+I specialise in guiding individuals and small groups all over the Scottish Highlands and Islands.
+With bespoke tailored trips from your first Munro to your last, basic skills courses or backpacking through the Highlands then check out the activities on offer and get in touch!

 Are you working your way through a list of mountains in Scotland?
 If so and you’re after some help with any of the hills or mountains on your list then get in touch.
 The Munro’s are the hills over 3000ft in Scotland and offer some great hillwalking with lots of accessible hills to start on and progress up to more remote or difficult peaks.
-I’ve compleated a round of Munro’s and have guided many people up a large number of them many times so have a good knowledge of routes and options for climbing them.
+I’ve compleated two rounds of Munro’s and have guided a lot of people up a large number of them numerous times.
+This means I have an especially good knowledge of the different routes and options for climbing them.

 Bike & Hikes